Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 But we're talking about the FEC, the SEC.

-Well, what departments outright are you talking about that you expect can be deleted?
+What departments outright are you talking about that you expect can be deleted?

 We're not going to play our cards too specifically beforehand because we know the resistance we're going to run into.

-We also want to give ourselves the time and latitude as we're doing right now to dig into those details.
+We also want to give ourselves the time and latitude, as we're doing right now, to dig into those details.

-A mass downsizing of the fourth branch of government, the administrative state, the people who work in three-letter agencies.
+But what people can expect is a mass downsizing, not an incremental downsizing, a mass downsizing of the fourth branch of government, the administrative state, the people who work in three-letter agencies.

 Even agencies that aren't deleted are going to see mass headcount reductions.

-They're going to see mass reductions in the number of regulations that they're enforcing or allowed to enforce.
+They're going to see mass reductions in the number of regulations that they're enforcing or allowed to enforce, because after all, the Supreme Court has told the administrative state that many of those regulations are unconstitutional.

 So this is about realigning our constitutional republic with our founding principles, actually following the U.S. Constitution with three branches of government, not four.